-The State Environmental Planning Policy Infrastructure (2007) assists the NSW Government, private infrastructure providers, local councils and the communities they support by simplifying the process for providing infrastructure like hospitals, roads, railways, emergency services, water supply and electricity delivery.
+State Environmental Planning Policy (Infrastructure) 2007 (the Infrastructure SEPP) assists the NSW Government, private infrastructure providers, local councils and the communities they support by simplifying the process for providing infrastructure like hospitals, roads, railways, emergency services, water supply and electricity delivery.

 The Infrastructure SEPP plays a key role in helping to deliver the NSW Government’s infrastructure works.